tobiasuihlein/chat_rcp/README.md

 ## About the Developer

-This project was imaginated, developed and conducted by me, Tobias Uihlein, as a demonstration of my full-stack development capabilities, including:
+This project was contrived, developed and conducted by me, Tobias Uihlein, as a demonstration of my full-stack development capabilities, including:
 - Web application architecture
 - AI integration
 - User experience design